 New Year’s Eve in Las Vegas: Top Spots for the Top Party

-Posted Monday, December 30, 2013 by Abby Tegnelia in Caesars Palace, Celebrities, Flamingo Las Vegas, Las Vegas Casinos, Las Vegas Entertainment, Las Vegas Hotels, Las Vegas Restaurants, Nightlife, Paris Las Vegas, Planet Hollywood, Shopping, Things to Do.
-1 Comment.
+Last updated: December 30, 2013 at 4:06 pm.
+Posted by Abby Tegnelia in Caesars Palace, Celebrities, Flamingo Las Vegas, Las Vegas Casinos, Las Vegas Hotels, Las Vegas Restaurants, Las Vegas Shows, Nightlife, Paris Las Vegas, Planet Hollywood, Shopping, Things to Do in Las Vegas.
+1 Comment on New Year’s Eve in Las Vegas: Top Spots for the Top Party.

 So you survived Christmas in Sin City.
 You are all hyped up on holiday treats and loaded up with only-in-Vegas wish list gifts.
 (Lucky you.)
 But now you are staring down the ultimate party: New Year’s Eve on the Las Vegas Strip.
 No pressure.